VikSil/wombo-clicker/README.md

 * flat_v3
 * graffiti_v3

-If no style is given, a random style will be chosen for each iterartion at runtime.
+If no style is given, a random style will be chosen for each iteration at runtime.

-You can put as many input files in the new promts folder as you like, they will be processed in a loop.
+You can put as many input files in the new prompts folder as you like, they will be processed in a loop.
 Generally speaking, many small prompt files will yield less failures than a few large files.

 ## Dockerisation